 A good book induced thinking, he believed, but a sermon gave him nothing new to think about because the substance never varied.

-When he was still a schoolboy he had attended meetings of the New England Historic Genealogical Society.
+When still a schoolboy he had attended meetings of the New England Historic Genealogical Society.

 As a young man, Justin Winsor aspired to literary fame and managed to meet Henry Wadsworth Longfellow on the pretense he was doing genealogical research.